Monitor patterns for Light Falloff, SFR, Distortion, and monitor calibration

 Right: HSL rainbow patterns.
 These patterns are used for a rough visual estimate of the monitor’s color performance.
 They should appear well-saturated and have smooth color and tonal gradations (no abrupt changes).
 Laptops typically look very different from well-calibrated LCD or CRT monitors.

-Full screen gamma pattern
+Full screen gamma pattern for viewing screen

 nonuniformities.
 (Actual image looks very different)